Generic Name: fulvestrant (ful VES trant)

 Faslodex (fulvestrant) is an anti-estrogen medication.
 It works by blocking the actions of estrogen in the body.
 Certain types of breast cancer use estrogen to grow and multiply in the body.

-Do not receive Faslodex if you are pregnant.
-It could harm the unborn baby.
+You should not receive Faslodex if you are pregnant.

 Before you receive Faslodex, tell your doctor if you have liver disease, a bleeding or blood-clotting disorder, or thrombocytopenia (a low level of platelets in the blood).
 Also tell your doctor if you are taking a blood thinner such as warfarin (Coumadin, Jantoven).